g00341288/g00341288.github.io/_posts/2016-11-4-translating-a-request-for-data-into-a-sql-query-a-worked-example-post.md

 (ii) write simple SQL queries to match the natural language clauses/phrases; and <br>
 (iii) combine the resulting queries into a single query by combining unique SQL attribute identifiers and unique SQL clauses.<br><br>
 I hope this helps!

+### PostScript
+If you are taking a class and you notice a difference here and there between my solution and that of your lecturer, it is because you can get the same result by constructing a query using the department number instead of the department name in the `GROUP BY` clause, and you may choose to omit the department number from your final `SELECT` statement also.
+In fact, there are dozens of minor variations that should result in the same table.
+The essence of the solution should still be the same and the resulting table should be the same!

+Finally, if you find this syntax confusing, see below for a brief explanation:

+{% highlight sql %}
+SELECT E.ENAME, D.DEPTNO
+FROM EMP E, DEPT D
+WHERE E.DEPTNO = D.DEPTNO;
+{% endhighlight %}

+---

+#### Table Aliases

+The code above uses __table aliases__ to make the syntax for table joins less ambiguous.
+It is analogous to using dot notation in JavaScript to refer to properties that belong to an object.
+ENAME is an attribute that __belongs__ to the table ENAME, whose alias is E (E.ENAME), and the attribute DEPTNO belongs to table DEPT, whose alias is D (D.DEPTNO).
+To tell SQL that you want to use an alias, you do so in your `FROM` clause like this:

+{% highlight sql %}
+FROM EMP E
+{% endhighlight %}

+or

+{% highlight sql %}
+FROM EMP AS E
+{% endhighlight %}

+Naturally, you can specify multiple table aliases in a single `FROM` clause like so:

+{% highlight sql %}
+FROM EMP E, DEPT D, CUSTOMER C
+{% endhighlight %}

+---